To Live (novel): Chapter 4

 In the military, Fugui suffers from hunger, cold, and death threat.
-He also witnesses the cruelty of Chinese Civil War with Chunsheng and Old Quan.
+He also witnesses the cruelty of the Chinese Civil War with Chunsheng and Old Quan.
 After almost two years of conscription, Fugui was finally sent home by the Liberation Army.
 Upon returning home years later, Fugui learns that his mother has died months after Fugui entered the army.
 A high fever has left his daughter Fengxia deaf and mute.
-The land reform, the five mu of land Fugui rents before the war, is now owned by him.
+During the land reform, the five mu of land Fugui rents before the war is now owned by him.
 Long Er is executed as a landlord during the reform.

 Chapter 5

 To send Youqing to school, Fugui and Jiazhen decide to give Fengxia away to the family interest in getting a daughter-in-law.
 Months later, Fengxia comes back on her own because she misses her family.
-And Fugui doesn't want her to go back anymore as he finds out how much he loves his daughter.
+And Fugui does not want her to go back anymore as he finds out how much he loves his daughter.
 In 1958, people's communes were established.
 Most of the family supplies and properties (land, livestock) are confiscated by the village.
 The Great Leap Forward also starts, villagers' ironwares, including pots, are crackdowns to smelt iron.

 Chapter 6

-Jiazhen, unfortunately, gets "soft bone" disease, and her condition is gets worse day by day.
+Jiazhen, unfortunately, gets "soft bone" disease, and her condition worsens day by day.
 She can hardly stand up and work.
 Meanwhile, Fugui's family accidentally manufactures steel and receives praise from the team leader.

 Chapter 7

-People's commune shuts down the dining hall, leading to starvation in the village and town.
-Many people can't even eat a grain of rice for months—Jiazhen's father supports the Xu's with a small bag of rice, along with grassroots and barks, the Xu's manages to survive.
+The people's commune shuts down the dining hall, leading to starvation in the village and town.
+Many people cannot even eat a grain of rice for months—Jiazhen's father supports the Xu's with a small bag of rice, along with grassroots and barks, the Xu's manages to survive.

 Chapter 8

 Things finally get better after the grain harvest.
 Though, to save the wife of the county magistrate from losing too much blood while giving birth, Youqin dies from the over-blood donation.
-When Fugui discovers that the magistrate is his old-time friend Chunsheng, he can't drive himself to get revenge anymore.
-Grieved Jiazhen also rejects Chunsheng's compensation for Youqing.
-Years later, Cultural Revolution starts.
+When Fugui discovers that the magistrate is his old-time friend Chunsheng, he cannot drive himself to get revenge anymore.
+A grieving Jiazhen also rejects Chunsheng's compensation for Youqing.
+Years later, the Cultural Revolution starts.

 Chapter 9

-Fengxia gets married to Erxi, who has a crooked head.
-However, he is a trustworthy and considerate man.
-Every one of the Xu's is happy with their marriage.
+Fengxia meets Erxi, who has a crooked head.
+The village cadre has proposed Erxi as a suitor to Fengxia, advising that as Erxi is the leader of the local Red Guards, it would be very beneficial to Fugui and his family if they were to marry.
+Despite Erxi's quiet and introverted demeanour, he is a trustworthy and considerate man, instructing his Red Guards to help repair the roof of the Xu house.
+He soon asks Fugui for his blessing to marry Fengxia, which he eagerly grants.
+Every one of the Xus is happy with their marriage.